Horia Agarici: World War II

-During the United States Air Force raid on Bucharest in early 1944, he was in command of the 58th Fighter Squadron, which engaged the Fifteenth Air Force.
+During the United States Army Air Forces raid on Bucharest in early 1944, he was in command of the 58th Fighter Squadron, which engaged the Fifteenth Air Force.
 During the confrontation, Agarici's plane was hit, and he had to make a forced landing, immediately after his last kill.

 After World War II

 After the Communist takeover, Agarici was dismissed from the Air Force.
 Between 1953 and 1955 he was deported to the village Neatârnarea in Tulcea County.
 In 1955 he was stripped of his rank, sentenced to 25 years hard labor, and imprisoned at the notorious Aiud Prison.
 In 1964 he was released and his rank of Captain was reinstated in 1965.

 He died in 1982 and was buried with military honors in Constanța's Central Cemetery.

 In 1994, a street in Constanța was named after him (although incorrectly at first); a street in Năvodari also bears his name.